pomoc/pomoc-src/Backend/server/README.md

 }`

 ## Flow
+### New chat
-- user initiates chat
+- User initiates chat
-- user gets subscribed to chat
+- User gets subscribed to chat
-- app's support staff gets notified about new channel through app's notification channel
+- App's support staff gets notified about new channel through app's notification channel
-- after receiving notification, a subscription message from the support's staff client app is sent to the server
+- After receiving notification, a subscription message from the support's staff client app is sent to the server
-- server subscribes staff to the new channel
+- Server subscribes staff to the new channel
+### Resubscribing to existing channel
+- Support's staff client app does a http get call to `get_chat/<username>` to get all previous messages in chat channel
+- After which, the client app would send a subscription message to subscribe to the chat channel
+- Server subscribes staff to channel
+### Unsubscribing from a channel
+- Unsubscription message sent to server
+- Server unsubscribes staff from channel
+- Staff will not receive new messages from channel unless he/she subscribes back to the channel